quicwg/base-drafts/draft-ietf-quic-transport.md

 : The stream was cancelled

 QUIC_CLOSED_CRITICAL_STREAM (0x80000007):
-: A stream that is critical to the protocol was closed or reset.
+: A stream that is critical to the protocol was closed.

 QUIC_MISSING_PAYLOAD (0x80000030):
 : The packet contained no payload.